sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-* Fixed preview icon broken links on some hosts
+* Fixes preview icon not appearing on some hosts

 = 1.0 =
 * First version!